rust-stuco/lectures/week10/smart_pointers.md

 }
 ```

-* It would be useful for a value to mutate itself in its methods but appear immutable to other code
+* It would be useful for a value to mutate itself in its methods but appear immutable to other code.
+  * This is called *interior mutability*.
-* Code outside the value's methods wouldn't be able to mutate it
+* Code outside the value's methods wouldn't be able to mutate it.
-* This can be achieved with `RefCell<T>`
+* This can be achieved with `RefCell<T>`.

 ---